Likas07/Competitive-Intelligence-Classifier/README.md

 ## 🏆 Key Results & Impact

-* **⏱️ Drastic Efficiency Gain:** Reduced the time required for product classification from **over 2 weeks to just 5 minutes**.
+* **⏱️ Drastic Efficiency Gain:** Reduced the time required for competitive analysis from **over 2 weeks to just 5 minutes**.
-* **🎯 High Accuracy:** The machine learning system achieves **95% precision**, matching the performance of a human expert.
+* **🎯 High Accuracy:** The machine learning system achieves **95% precision**, matching the performance of a human domain expert.
-* **💼 Significant Business Value:** Saved the company over **80 hours of skilled labor per month**, freeing employees to focus on high-value analysis instead of manual data entry.
+* **💼 Significant Business Value:** Saved the company over **80 hours of skilled labor per month**, enabling the BI team to focus on strategic analysis instead of manual data processing.

 ---

-## The Challenge
+## The Business Problem & Data Challenge

-An agricultural company was manually classifying thousands of imported products each month from a large, unstructured database.
-The process was not only incredibly time-consuming but also prone to human error.
-They needed an automated system to accurately distinguish between two key import types:
+To maintain a competitive edge, the company's Business Intelligence (BI) team needed to analyze a massive database of all products imported by competitors in the agricultural sector.
+However, this was a significant challenge:

-1.  **Raw Active Ingredients** for local formulation.
+1.  **The Business Problem:** The manual analysis was so slow (taking up to 14 days) that by the time the report was ready, the competitive insights were already outdated.
-2.  **Finished, Formulated Products** ready for sale.
+2.  **The Data Challenge:** The database contained no clear product names.
+It was filled with **ambiguous keywords, internal codes, and loosely associated terms**, making it nearly impossible to accurately classify products without a domain expert's painstaking manual review.

 ## My Solution

-I designed and built an end-to-end machine learning system with a user-friendly web interface to solve this problem.
+I designed and built an end-to-end machine learning system that automates this entire intelligence-gathering process.

-1.  **Data Processing & Cleaning:** I created robust Python scripts using the `fireducks` Pandas implementation to ingest, clean, and pre-process the raw database dumps, making the data suitable for modeling.
+1.  **Data Processing & Cleaning:** I created robust Python scripts using the `fireducks` Pandas implementation to ingest and pre-process the raw, messy data, preparing it for the machine learning models.
-2.  **Dual-Model ML System:** Recognizing the complexity, I developed two specialized classification models using the **AutoGluon** (AutoML) framework:
+2.  **Dual-Model ML System:** Recognizing the complexity, I developed two specialized classification models using the **AutoGluon** (AutoML) framework to decipher the ambiguous text:
-    * **Model A (Ingredients):** An expert model trained to identify raw chemical components.
+    * **Model A:** An expert model trained to identify raw chemical ingredients.
-    * **Model B (Products):** An expert model trained to identify finished, branded goods.
+    * **Model B:** An expert model trained to identify finished, branded goods.
-3.  **Interactive Web Application:** I built a simple and intuitive user interface with **Streamlit**.
-This allows any team member—regardless of technical skill—to upload an Excel file, run the models with a single click, and download the categorized results.
-The system also intelligently separates predictions by confidence level, flagging low-confidence entries for a quick human review.
+3.  **Interactive Intelligence Platform:** I built a simple and intuitive user interface with **Streamlit**.
+This allows the BI team—regardless of technical skill—to upload an Excel file, run the analysis with a single click, and download the categorized competitive intelligence report.
+The system also intelligently flags low-confidence predictions for an optional human review.

 ## 🛠️ Tech Stack

 * **Language:** Python
-* **Machine Learning:** AutoGluon, Pandas
+* **Machine Learning:** AutoGluon, Pandas (`fireducks`)
 * **Web UI:** Streamlit
 * **Core Tools:** Git & GitHub